Transformer-Empowered Actor-Critic Reinforcement Learning for Sequence-Aware Service Function Chain Partitioning: Evaluation Metrics and Results

 Fig.~\ref{fig:infer} presents the inference time per request on a logarithmic scale, highlighting significant differences in computational efficiency.
 GP is the fastest, with an inference time of $0.004$\,ms, reflecting its simplicity.
 ILS and RAILS exhibit the highest inference times, at $5.931$\,ms and $58.21$\,ms, respectively, due to their iterative optimization processes, with RAILS incurring additional overhead from handling risk models.
 Among DRL-based methods, paraDDQN achieves the lowest inference time of $0.480$\,ms, benefiting from parallel processing, while seqDDQN and SDAC are slightly slower but remain within a reasonable range.
 Notably, when considered alongside the acceptance rates shown earlier in Fig.~\ref{fig:avgaccept}, SDAC achieves a strong balance between performance and efficiency.
 It maintains the highest acceptance rate while keeping inference time low.
+Furthermore, the relatively small error margins for most methods indicate stable inference behavior.
+The only exceptions are ILS and RAILS, whose larger error bars reflect higher sensitivity to scenario variations due to their iterative optimization processes, which may terminate after an indefinite number of iterations depending on the complexity of the problem instances.